 3. Statement of Educational Philosophy

 A narrative statement written by the nominee outlining their educational philosophy.
 This may highlight the following:

 - Values, beliefs, and goals as an educator.

 - Methods of assessing students’ learning and their own teaching success.

 - How you incorporate diversity, equity and inclusion into your classroom.

-- How you have adapted your classroom/teaching approach during the COViD-19 pandemic and supported students through distance learning.
+- How you have adapted your classroom/teaching approach during the COVID-19 pandemic and supported students through distance learning.

 4. Portfolio/Work Samples

 A portfolio of the teacher’s work and accomplishments should be submitted with this application.
 Portfolio pieces could include: student notes, interesting projects, unique assignments, examples of involvement in community and school activities or examples of classroom work.
 A compelling portfolio will convey how the nominee connects with students, the community and peers.
-Please limit portfolio submission to 4 pages maximum.

 - Each nomination must include four completed parts of the application outlined in the nomination checklist.